DarrenPaulWright/type-enforcer/docs/method.md

 <br><a name="method.symbol"></a>

 #### method.symbol([options]) ⇒ <code>function</code>
-> Builds a chainable method for getting/setting a symbol
+> Builds a chainable method for getting/setting a Symbol

 **Alias:** `methodSymbol`